Saho people

-The Saho are a Cushitic ethnic group who are one of the 9 official ethnic groups Eritrea.
+The Saho are a Cushitic ethnic group who are one of the nine official ethnic groups of Eritrea.
+A few Saho also live in Ethiopia.
 They speak Saho as a mother tongue.

 History

-The Saho were originally a northern extension of the Afar who moved along the Gulf of Zula and settled into the eastern foothills of Akele Guzai sometime between the 9th and 12th centuries.
+The Saho were originally a northern extension of the Afar who moved along the Gulf of Zula and settled into the eastern foothills of Akele Guzai and Semhar sometime between the 9th and 12th centuries.
 The first mention of the Sahos comes from the Royal Chronicle of Emperor Susenyos I, which notes a "country of the Sahos" existing on the "confines of the Ethiopian kingdom".

 During the 19th century, the Sahos were described as being cattle herders who controlled all the caravan routes from Tigray to the ports of Massawa and Hirgogo.
 They did not tolerate being treated unfairly by the Naib of Massawa or the Egyptian appointed governor and regularly refused to pay tribute to the authorities at Massawa.
 In 1848, the British explorer Walter Plowden described the Sahos as being "the most expert of fleecers" in all of Abyssinia.

 In 1933, the Italian colonial authorities organized all the Sahos into five tribes (leaving out the Irob in Agame) under government appointed chiefs, using a divide and rule policy against the Saho to facilitate their submission under Italian rule.
 An "Eritrean mission" led by A. Mochi and L. Loria visited the Saho speaking areas of Italian Eritrea and collected an abundance of Saho cultural objects, many of which were displayed at the Museo di Storia Naturale di Firenze.

 During the Eritrean War of Independence, the Sahos suffered from Ethiopian military raids, which forced many of them to flee to Sudan.
 Unlike other Muslim ethnicities in Eritrea, the Sahos were well represented in the Eritrean People's Liberation Front (EPLF).
 After Eritrean independence, many Saho fighters were rewarded positions in the Eritrean government, among the most prominent were Mahmoud Ahmed Sherifo, Osman Saleh and Mohammed Omar Suba.
 Many Saho also hold high ranking posts in the Eritrean Army and the Eritrean police.